-T-1 Adult Mental The Score for Adult Mental Wellbeing is on a Downward Well-being Trend which is Consistent with National Trends Score The trendline adjacent covers the period 2016/17 to 2021/22.2(Scores are out of 70, with a higher score indicating a better result).
-The score for Carmarthenshire as of 2021/22 was 48.8, a decrease on previous figures for 2018/19 (51.1).
+Adult Mental The Score for Adult Mental Wellbeing is on a Downward Well-being Trend which is Consistent with National Trends Score The trendline adjacent covers the period 2016/17 to 2022/23.2(Scores 3 are out of 70, with a higher score indicating a better result).
+The score for Carmarthenshire as of 2022/23 was 48.3, a decrease on previous figures for 2021/22 (48.8).
 This is perhaps indicative of the effects of the pandemic, in which we saw the most significant change to normal life in decades.
 Decreases were seen at a Wales level also.
-Whilst decreases were seen, Carmarthenshire's position relative to the other local authorities in Wales remained the same (12 th highest level).
+Carmarthenshire's position relative to the other local authorities in Wales is the 10 th lowest, compared with 11 th lowest for the previous year.
 Findings of a recent residents' consultation indicate that there was overall agreement from respondents that consideration should be given to supporting people's mental health in the county.
 The Council recognises this and is committed to working with partners to provide readily accessible and appropriate levels of support to individuals with mental health issues, focusing on an expansion of access and support to children and vulnerable adults.
-A dudkab a Adults who have 2 or more The Number of Adults with 2 (or more) Healthy Lifestyle healthy lifestyle Behaviours is Increasing behaviours The trendline adjacent covers the period 2018/19 to 2021/22.
+Adults who have 2 or more The Number of Adults with 2 (or more) Healthy Lifestyle Behaviours is Increasing healthy lifestyle behaviours The trendline adjacent covers the period 2018/19 to 2022/23.
 Healthy lifestyle behaviours are directly related to HLE as noted above and are defined as: Not smoking, Being a healthy weight, Eating five fruits/vegetables a day, Not excessively drinking alcohol, and Undertaking physical exercise in line with guidelines.
-Carmarthenshire has seen an improvement on figures for the previous year moving from 87.6% to 92.4%.
-This has translated to the county exhibiting the 13 th highest figure of all local authorities in Wales, an improvement from 18 th the previous year.
-Whilst improvements have been made, this level remains slightly below the Wales average of 92.9%, however a continued improvement in this measure would likely see improvements made to HLE.
+Carmarthenshire has seen a very slight improvement on figures for the previous year moving from 92.4% to 92.5%.
+This has translated to the county exhibiting the 9 th highest figure of all local authorities in Wales, an improvement from 13 th the previous year.
+This is slightly higher than the Wales average which sits at 92.3%.
+Continued improvement for this measure would likely translate to an improvement in HLE.

-$^{\mathrm{2}}$ This question was not asked for 2019/20 therefore there is no comparable data for this year
+$^{^{\}rm 2}$ This question was not asked for 2019/20 therefore there is no comparable data for this year

-&lt;sup>3 This score is derived from the Warwick Edinburgh Mental Well-being Scale and is intended to measure mental well-being as opposed to mental illness or disorder.
+3 This score is derived from the Warwick Edinburgh Mental Well-being Scale and is intended to measure mental well-being as opposed to mental illness or disorder.